Glossary for ESL/EFL Teaching

 Total Physical Response

-Total Physical Response is a language teaching method which is based on the assumption that the coordination of speech and action will boost language learning.
-It was developed by James Asher in the 70s He drew from a variety of areas, including psychology, learning theory and humanistic pedagogy.
+Total Physical Response is a language teaching method that is based on the assumption that the coordination of speech and action will boost language learning.
+It was developed by James Asher in the 70s He drew from a variety of areas, including psychology, learning theory, and humanistic pedagogy.

 TTT/TTR